ivanurra/cocktail-guide/README.md

 ## License 📄

-© 2020 Copyright: Iván Urra
+© 2020 Copyright: Iván Urra.

 Personal and non-commercial use.